EdwardMungai1/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-Function that checks for uppercase character.
+Function that prints the numbers, from 0 to 9, followed by a new line